-I am Associate Professor in the School of Environmental Studies, and a member of the Cultural, Social and Political Thought Graduate Program and the Institute for Integrated Energy Systems at the University of Victoria.
+I am Associate Professor and former Director in the School of Environmental Studies, and a member of the Cultural, Social and Political Thought Graduate Program and the Institute for Integrated Energy Systems at the University of Victoria.
 Prior to coming to UVic in 2003, I was a teaching fellow at Keele University in the UK.
 All of my degrees are in Politics: I received both my MA and PhD from The Johns Hopkins University, and my BA from the University of California, Santa Cruz.

 What do I do?